longitude-one/banned-bundle/README.md

 Configuration
 =============
-First of all, your user class should implement the BannedInterface, then add the stub method `isBanned`.
+First, your user class should implement the BannedInterface, then add the stub method `isBanned`.

 Example
 -------